deepfence/YaraHunter/README.md

 #### Scan Filesystems

- * `--local string`: scan the local directory in the IOCScanner docker container.
+ * `--local string`: scan the local directory in the YaRadare docker container.
 Mount the external (host) directory within the container using `-v`
  * `--host-mount-path string`: If scanning the host, specify the host mount path for path exclusions to work correctly.  **TODO: clarify the meaning**

 #### Configure Output